 - Within the next 12 months, integrate these into a standard van body and demonstrate a production-ready prototype.

 It is important to use clear language in your framework.
-This will help your team members understand what you're proposing, encourage them to offer suggestions for improvements, and increase their buy-in to decisions.
+This will help your team members understand what you're proposing, encourage them to offer suggestions for improvements, and increase their buy-in.

 3. Develop Your Strategies

 When you've established your objectives and goals, your next step is to outline how you will achieve them.
 These are your strategies, and you should aim to identify three to five that will ensure you reach your goals.

 Sticking with our fictional automotive manufacturer, your strategies might be:

 - Setting up a well-resourced, dynamic HR team that is capable of running an accelerated recruitment program for bringing expert engineers on board.

 - Recruiting engineers with strong experience of developing and integrating specialist electric vehicle components.

 - Establishing a development facility at existing research or manufacturing sites.

 - Developing a fully-costed business plan for manufacturing and marketing the vehicle.